 The current French inheritance system is based on a long history of family scandal and generational wealth, explaining the non-negotiable element of forced heirship.
 If you’re writing a will in France, do your homework and seek professional assistance if needed.

-This article will walk you through the inheritance law and tax in France, as well as how to write the various kinds of wills.
+This article will walk you through the inheritance law in France, as well as how to write the various kinds of wills.

 - Wills and estates in France